 “Hey, I don’t do anything without telling Mom!”

 “Willard!
-Look at yourself… bigger than dozen boulders and you still talk like a helpless, baby buffalo.”
+Look at yourself… bigger than dozen boulders and you still talk like a helpless, baby bison.”

 “But, I’ve always told her.”